 Clients may be eligible for RAP if they have an assessed clinical need for an aid or appliance and a:

-Legislative change extending eligibility to a DVA Health Card for Specific Conditions (White Card) for SRCA clients has created some changes in the way that aids and appliances are provided.
-SRCA clients who hold a White Card are now not able to access medical aids and appliances through section 16 of the SRCA.
+Legislative change extending eligibility to a DVA Health Card for Specific Conditions (White Card) for DRCA clients has created some changes in the way that aids and appliances are provided.
+DRCA clients who hold a White Card are now not able to access medical aids and appliances through section 16 of the DRCA.
 These changes mean that consideration must first be given to whether the required aid or appliance can be provided through RAP.